The NIH Almanac

 Division of Neuroscience (DN)

-Organized into 3 separate branches, this division fosters and supports extramural and collaborative research and training to further the understanding of neural and behavioral processes associated with the aging brain.
-Research on dementias of old age—in particular Alzheimer's disease—is one of the division's highest priorities.
+Organized into three branches, this division fosters and supports extramural and collaborative research and training to further the understanding of neural and behavioral processes associated with the aging brain.
+Research on dementias of old age — in particular Alzheimer's disease — is one of the division's highest priorities.

-The Behavioral and Systems Neuroscience Branch emphasizes research on the neural and psychological mechanisms underlying age-related changes in cognition, emotions, sensory and motor function, from the level of gene to the whole organism, and epidemiological studies of populations.
+The Behavioral and Systems Neuroscience Branch emphasizes research on the neural and psychological mechanisms underlying age-related changes in cognition, emotion, sensory and motor function, from the level of genes to the whole organism, and epidemiological studies of populations.
 Studies of molecular, structural, and dynamic brain changes, including research on adaptation or plasticity, are of particular interest, as well as interventions to maintain or gain function in older age.
-A focus on Sensory Processes supports studies on mechanisms of normal aging and disease-related alterations in visual, auditory, somatosensory, vestibular, chemosensory functions, and pain.
+A focus on Sensory Processes supports studies on mechanisms of normal aging and disease-related alterations in visual, auditory, somatosensory, vestibular, and chemosensory functions.
 In an effort to understand Motor Function, research is supported on proprioception, postural control, sensory motor integration, vestibular, and movement disorders in aging, including Parkinson's disease.
-Efforts in Cognitive and Affective Neuroscience look at cognitive processes, including learning, memory, attention, and language.
-Studies of age-related changes in emotion also are supported.
-Understanding and treating age-related cognitive decline and the investigation of its relationship to cognitive dysfunction typical of Alzheimer's disease and other dementias is emphasized.
-The Division of Neuroscience and this branch, in particular, interact and collaborate with the Division of Behavioral and Social Research where behavioral science and cognitive neuroscience converge.
+Efforts in Cognitive and Affective Neuroscience look at cognitive processes, including learning, memory, attention, executive function, and language as well as the neurobiology of age-related changes in emotion.
+Understanding and treating age-related cognitive decline are emphasized.
+Investigations of the relationship between delirium and dementia, as well as the distinction between age-related cognitive decline and pre-symptomatic Alzheimer’s disease are also of interest.
+The Division of Neuroscience and this branch, in particular, interact and collaborate with the Division of Behavioral and Social Research where psychological science and behavioral neuroscience converge, as well as with the Division of Geriatrics and Clinical Gerontology where aging of non-neural systems, geriatric syndromes, and CNS function converge.